 Computes the median of the window.

-Estimates a robust scale using Tukey’s biweight estimator based on MAD.
+Estimates a robust scale using the Tukey biweight midvariance with tuning constant

 If the absolute value of the Z-score exceeds threshold, the value is